Code-Institute-Submissions/milestone-project-135/README.md

 ## Code Institute - Milestone Project 2

-The Netball Hub is a fictional organisation that aims to inform parents with young children, in particular girls, about the benefits of playing netball from a young age.
+The Netball Hub is a fictional organisation that aims to inform parents with young children about the benefits of playing netball from a young age, and to provide different ways parents can engage their children in the sport.
-The aim of the website is to educate parents about the lack of netball available to young girls, the benefits of netball, and then to provide different ways parents can begin to introduce this to their daughters if they are interested.

-The idea came to me out of frustration from my own experience as a parent to a young girl.
-I have found football, rugby and cricket clubs are widely available for her to attend, but when I have taken her to these she has been the only girl.
-As a netball player myself I am keen to promote this sport to her, as well as team sports and ball games, but I have had to find my own ways of introducing netball to her, as there is nothing in my local area for her to attend.
-Having done some research into this, there is very little netball provision at this age across the country, however I believe it would be a great benefit to young children, boys and girls, if this was more widely available.
-I decided to create this website to promote awareness of the problem and provide other parents who may be in a similar situation with some ways to include netball in their family life if they so wish.
+The idea for this website came to me as I am a keen netball player who wants to encourage my children to get involved in the sport from a young age.
+Often netball clubs are only available for children in their upper primary years, however I think even younger children would benefit from learning more about the sport.
+As a parent I have looked at ways to encourage my children’s interest in the sport, and I thought it might be useful to create a platform that shares these ideas for other people in a similar situation.

 This was the second of four Milestone Projects that made up the Full Stack Web Development Program at The Code Institute.
 The main requirements were to make an interactive and responsive website with HTML5, CSS3 and JavaScript.